Trump says he condemns all white supremacists including 'Proud Boys' | Politics

 Trump says he condemns all white supremacists including 'Proud Boys'

-Republican U.S. Senator Tim Scott of South Carolina, who is Black, said Trump misspoke and called on him to correct his words.
-On Wednesday, Trump told reporters at the White House: "I don't know who the Proud Boys are," adding, "They have to stand down.
+Antifa is a largely unstructured, far-left movement whose followers broadly aim to confront those they view as authoritarian or racist.
+Trump called on Biden to condemn Antifa.
+On Wednesday, Trump began the process of walking back what he said at the debate.
+"I don't know who the Proud Boys are," he told reporters at the White House.
+"They have to stand down.
 Let law enforcement do their work."

 The president has a long history of making comments that his critics view as racist or as supportive of racist groups.
 In 2017, he said "both sides" were to blame for violence between white supremacists and counter-protesters in Charlottesville, Virginia.
 He later sought to walk back the comments.